Ofra: Geography

 Ofra is located east of the Israeli West Bank barrier, circa 25 kilometers from the Green line, and 20 kilometers north of the Green Line in Jerusalem.
 It is situated in the mountain-range area at 850–900 meters above sea level.
 The climate is mediterranean-mountainous.
 Cold and humid winters with several days of snow almost every year and a rain yearly average of about 750 millimeters (29.5 inches).
 The summers are dry and mild.

 Ofra lies in a karstic region, with several stalactite caves and dolines.
 The Center for Cave Research (HaMerkaz Lekheker Me'arot) is located in Ofra.

 The settlement is divided into three main neighborhoods: Neve David, Giv'at Tzvi and the core of the settlement, which is itself divided into four sections.
-In addition there are three caravan neighborhoods and another neighborhood ("HaShkhuna HaZmanit", lit. the temporary neighborhood) of houses belong to the Ofra Cooperative Society, rented mostly to newcomers including a community of Bnei Menashe from Manipur and Mizoram.
+In addition there are three caravan neighborhoods and another neighborhood ("HaShkhuna HaZmanit", lit. the temporary neighborhood) of houses belonging to the Ofra Cooperative Society, rented mostly to newcomers including a community of Bnei Menashe from Manipur and Mizoram.

 Ofra borders the Palestinian villages and towns of Ein Yabrud, Silwad, Deir Jarir, Rammun, Deir Dibwan and At-Taybeh.
 The last is believed to be the site of biblical Ofra.
 It is often known locally as Ein Yabrud Heights.